MakieOrg/Makie.jl/docs/examples/plotting_functions/text.md

 - `depth_shift::Float32 = 0f0` adjusts the depth value of a plot after all other transformations, i.e. in clip space, where `0 <= depth <= 1`.
 This only applies to GLMakie and WGLMakie and can be used to adjust render order (like a tunable overdraw).
 - `model::Makie.Mat4f` sets a model matrix for the plot.
 This replaces adjustments made with `translate!`, `rotate!` and `scale!`.
 - `color` sets the color of the plot.
 It can be given as a named color `Symbol` or a `Colors.Colorant`.
 Transparency can be included either directly as an alpha value in the `Colorant` or as an additional float in a tuple `(color, alpha)`.
 The color can also be set for each character by passing a `Vector` of colors.
+- `space::Symbol = :data` sets the transformation space for text positions.
+See `Makie.spaces()` for possible inputs.

 ### Other